 What evidence do I need?

 Evidence can be in the form of documents, such as letters, bills, contracts, leases, etc. At the time of filing the Civil Claim you do not include your evidence.
 Having witnesses who can testify about what happened may also be helpful in proving your case.
-Judges do not have to believe what a witness says.
-Whether or not a Judge finds a witness believable can play an important part in the final decision.
+Justices do not have to believe what a witness says.
+Whether or not a Justice finds a witness believable can play an important part in the final decision.
 For more detailed information refer to Preparing For Court.